Certificate of Higher Education in Theology, Ministry and Mission

 About the course

-Accredited by Durham University, the Certificate of Higher Education (CertHE) Theology, Ministry and Mission enables you to dive into the study of traditional theological disciplines.
+The Certificate of Higher Education (CertHE) in Theology, Ministry and Mission allows you to dive into the exciting and spiritually engaging world of theological study.

-The programme will provide you with opportunities to establish your skills in theological reflection as you discover and develop your own faith-based perspective on all aspects of daily life.
+Accredited by Durham University, this course will help you establish your skills in theological reflection.
 You’ll learn alongside fellow students, exchanging knowledge and insight to enrich your own study experience.

 What are the modules?